 We currently fund two approaches to controlling, and potentially curing, melanoma.
 These are, broadly, the biological approach and the clinical (oncology) approach.

 The biological approach involves finding and then controlling how tumours proliferate.
 Researchers know there are specific mechanisms involved, but they are poorly understood.
 We support an academic chair for the Professor of Melanoma Biology, currently Professor Peter Hersey.

 The Professor of Melanoma Biology heads a team of research staff seeking a breakthrough via molecular biology.
 They conduct a broad range of biological research programs, including:

 The clinical approach is based on detecting and removing all melanoma cells at the earliest possible time.
 We support an academic chair for the Professor of Melanoma Oncology, currently Professor John Thompson.

 The Professor of Melanoma Biology leads and supervises a team of researchers and academics.
 This team conducts local and international trials of new therapies, new systems of patient management and programs to assess adequately the outcomes of melanoma therapy.

 Research conducted by the foundation is made possible through your gift, whether big or small.
 Our research will contribute to the greater understanding of the causes of melanoma and will lead to improved treatment options for patients.

 Donations over $2 are tax deductible.
 Make a donation online by selecting 'other areas of need' and searching for melanoma or contact us:

 Phone: +61 2 9351 2036

 We also welcome planned or deferred gifts, which include bequests, annuities, and trusts.
-For more information on how to make a charitable bequest, visit the University's charitable bequest website.
+Visit our page on gifts and wills and bequests for more information.